OWASP/basconf/pages/cfpcfw.md

 ---

  OWASP BASC 2026 Call For Papers and Workshops is now Open!
- Please submit your talk/workshop here!
+ Please submit your talk/workshop in <a href="https://sessionize.com/owasp-basc-2026">Sessionize</a>
- <iframe title="Call For Papers And Workshops" src="https://sessionize.com/owasp-basc-2026"></iframe>